mrlt8/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information or visit the [wiki page](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant) for additional information on using the bridge as a Home Assistant Add-on.

+## What's Changed in v2.1.6

+* UPDATE: MediaMTX to v0.23.0
+* FIXED: Error reading some events.
+* FIXED: Restart MediaMTX on exit and kill flask on cleanup which could prevent the bridge from restarting.

 ## What's Changed in v2.1.5

 * FIX: set_alarm_on/set_alarm_off was inverted #795.
 Thanks @iferlive!